 There are multiple ways on how to interact with the Keptn control-plane.
-Besides the Keptn API and Keptn CLI there are more options how external tools can make use of the orchestration capabilities of Keptn.
-Those external tools can then be triggered by Keptn and therefore integrated in a Keptn sequence execution.
+Besides the Keptn API and Keptn CLI, there are more options how external tools can make use of the orchestration capabilities of Keptn.
+Those external tools can be triggered by Keptn and therefore integrated into a Keptn sequence execution.

 In the following, we’ll have a look at different use cases to help you get started.
 If your use case is not listed, have a look at the generic option of Keptn service templates or feel free to start a conversation in the #keptn-integrations channel in the Keptn Slack.

-In general, Keptn integration (also called Keptn services) integrate by receiving and sending events from and to the Keptn control-plane.
+In general, Keptn integrations (also called Keptn-services) integrate by receiving and sending events from and to the Keptn control-plane.
 Once an integration is triggered, the integration (service) usually indicates its start and once completed, responds to the Keptn control-plane with a finished status.
 Some integrations, such as notifications (e.g., via Slack), might not want to indicate their progress, which is also possible.
-In the following, we will have a look at different use-cases for integrations and how they can be implemented.
+In the following, we will have a look at different use cases for integrations and how they can be implemented.

 Usually, a testing tool integration is getting triggered upon a